amin-jalilzadeh-tu/RS_Course_20240902/README.md

 # Welcome to the GitHub Repository

-This repository provides resources and code examples to help you learn and work with Google Earth Engine and other associated tools.
+This repository provides resources and code examples.
 Below are the steps and links you'll need to begin.

 ## Setting Up